Bill S880/A2707

 HDFCs Are Under Threat.
 Here’s Why That Matters:

-• Preservation: The Jackson-Taylor bill secures the long-term economic viability of HDFCs by creating a permanent tax exemption.
-This simple and workable regulatory framework strengthens HDFCs’ access to financing, prevents unaffordable maintenance increases, and ensures that buildings remain both affordable and financially self-sustaining for generations to come.
-Otherwise, long-term homeowners—including many seniors and minorities—risk losing their hard-earned generational wealth to City-sponsored foreclosures.
+- Preservation: The Jackson–Taylor bill secures the long-term viability of HDFCs by establishing a permanent tax exemption.
+This preserves access to financing, stabilizes maintenance costs, and helps ensure buildings remain affordable and financially sustainable.
+Without it, many first-time homeowners—including seniors and minority families—risk losing their homes through tax-driven financial distress.

 HDFCs are not luxury condos.